ignaciohrdz/cardcut_cnn/README.md

 - I should definitely move onto more powerful yet small models.
 Maybe MobileNet?
 - Getting more data is a must.
+- I will probably try separating the pose estimation stage from the prediction of the number of cards.
+- ...
 - Why am I still doing this?

 ## References